TangMonk/rails_admin_baidu_map/README.md

 ## Configuration

-- `api_key` - if you use a Google Maps API Key, it can be specified here.
+- `api_key` - if you use Baidu Maps API Key, it can be specified here.
 - `default_latitude` - the latitude to center the map shown on if the latitude is blank.
 Defaults to 116.404 , the latitude of Ivano-Frankivsk, Ukraine
 - `default_longitude` - the longitude used if the longitude is blank.
 Defaults to 24.7111, the longitude of Ivano-Frankivsk, Ukraine.